BCI Atlas

 • Contact / location (company site footer): the site lists Brooklyn, NY along with contact emails.
 (Synchron contact/footer page)

 Private-company note: public sources rarely give reliable revenue/profit data for private neurotech startups.
-If we can’t support a number with a solid source, we don’t claim it.
+If I can’t support a number with a solid source, we don’t claim it.

 The technology (what makes Synchron different)